Eviction Guides2 January 202611 min read

 • Validity: Must start court proceedings within 6 months of expiry

-Section 8 Timing (varies by ground)
+Section 8 notice guide Timing (varies by ground)

 • Can be served: During fixed term or periodic tenancy